 The government proposes to extend the annual SMSF audit requirement to a 3-year cycle.
 The benefits are meant to be less red tape and lower costs, but there are concerns that this may not be the outcome.

-If you don’t have a self-managed super fund (SMSF) yourself, then almost certainly you know someone who does.
+If you don’t have a self-managed super fund (SMSF) yourself, advise clients with one, then, at the every least you know someone who does.
 There are over 596,000 SMSFs in Australia as of June 2018, according to APRA.
 The majority of these are 2-member funds run by spouses, ie family members.
 The SMSFs have assets totalling over $750 billion, or about a quarter of all superannuation assets.
 The numbers are impressive.

 There have been movements recently about how often SMSFs should be audited and the proposed changes could have an impact on the hip pocket of fund members, which means they deserve attention.